NoXPhasma/protondb_faq/README.md

 sudo apt-get update
 sudo apt install mesa-vulkan-drivers mesa-vulkan-drivers:i386
 ```
+To check if vulkan is working execute the command: vulkaninfo

+Here is an example how it should look.

+If you get: Cannot create Vulkan instance.
+Try to restart your PC.
+If the error still occur and you are really sure that all packs are installed, ask in our [Discord](https://discord.gg/uuwK9EV) for more help.

 ## My game crashes after a while but works fine without esync